rsksmart/devportal-1.0/tutorials/tokens/create-a-token.md

 2. Install Open Zeppelin smart contracts at project;
 3. Create a wallet mnemonic;
 4. Configure Truffle to connect to RSK testnet;
-5. Get some testnet R-BTCs at faucet;
+5. Get some tR-BTC from a faucet;
 6. Create smart contract of token;
 7. Create deploy file at Truffle;
 8. Deploy a smart contract on RSK Testnet using Truffle;